 The City’s position on road conditions is similar to other municipalities in the region.
 Essentially, potholes and road hazards are a result of the weather and extensive use by vehicles, and not the result of the negligence or action or inaction of the City.
 The City, like other cities, does not have the budget to provide the level of service to make the roads “pothole or hazard free”.
 The City repairs the roads, including potholes, as part of its annual road maintenance program, and continues to make repairs as road hazards are noticed by City staff and work crews, or reported by motorists and residents.

 If you sustain damage to your vehicle from a pothole or other road hazards, notify the City immediately of the exact location of the pothole or road hazard at 604.469.4574.
 The City will record the location and have it inspected as soon as reasonably possible.
-Document your damage with photos of the damage and location and keep invoices of damage repairs.
+Document the damage to your vehicle (date, time, location & photos) and contact your vehicle collision insurers at your earliest opportunity for repairs.

 Do not continue to operate a vehicle if it is not operating properly.
 Have a licensed motor vehicle mechanic inspect the damage.

 The City annually completes a number of large capital improvement projects, which are either contracted out to private contractors or undertaken by City crews.
 In addition, private developers also set up large construction sites or zones.
 The responsibility for hazards and safety around construction sites or zones will depend on who the prime contractor at the site is.

 If you sustain property damage on or near a construction site, document the incident noting details similar to the ones listed under “Making A Property Damage Claim”.
 The City will use the details to determine who the prime contractor is, and ultimately, who is responsible.